assimp/assimp-docs/source/usage/use_the_lib.rst

 Bones
 -----

-A mesh may have a set of bones in the form of instance from the aiBone objects.
+A mesh may have a set of bones in the form of instances from the aiBone objects.
 Bones are a means to deform a mesh according to the movement of a skeleton.
 Each bone has a name and a set of vertices on which it has influence.
 Its offset matrix declares the transformation needed to transform from mesh space to the local space of this bone.

 Using the bones name you can find the corresponding node in the node hierarchy.
 This node in relation to the other bones' nodes defines the skeleton of the mesh.
-Unfortunately there might also be nodes which are not used by a bone in the mesh, but still affect the pose of the skeleton because they have child nodes which are bones.
+Unfortunately, there might also be nodes that are not used by a bone in the mesh but still affect the pose of the skeleton because they have child nodes which are bones.
 So when creating the skeleton hierarchy for a mesh I suggest the following method:

 a.
 Create a map or a similar container to store which nodes are necessary for the skeleton.
-Pre-initialise it for all nodes with a "no".
+Pre-initialize it for all nodes with a "no".

 b.
 For each bone in the mesh: